words & pictures | summer 2026

 ❋ Look & Listen

-Each issue includes thirty poems and ten pictures from up to twenty artists.
-Plus at least two short essays on craft.
+Each issue includes poems and pictures from twenty or more artists.
+We also welcome short essays on craft.
 And maybe a review or two.
 Each piece is both technically sound and doing something only it can do.
 HALSEY is designed to be looked at and listened to.

 ❋ Growing Together